nikolamar/war-game/README.md

 ## Technical details:

-- create solution using front-end technology (JavaScript, CSS, HTML)
+- solution is using front-end technology (JavaScript, CSS, HTML)
-- use https://deckofcardsapi.com/ for cards, using Piles API is optional
+- it use https://deckofcardsapi.com/ for cards
-- you can use any framework, library or plugins
+- axios and react are used libraries in this project

 ## Task finished in 5 days